Aakaaaassh/Confluent-Kafka-Python-MongoDB-Docker-DE-Project/README.md

-# Logistics Data Processing with Kafka, MongoDB, and Python
+# Logistics Data Processing with Confluent, Kafka, MongoDB, Python and Docker

 ## Overview

-This project aims to develop a Python-based application for processing logistics data using Kafka and MongoDB.
+This project aims to develop a Python-based application for processing logistics data using Confluent, Kafka, MongoDB and Docker.
 The application consists of a Kafka producer and consumer, leveraging Avro for data serialization/deserialization.
 Data is ingested into MongoDB, and an API is created for interaction with the stored data.

 ## Table of Contents